-Like their global counterparts, many healthcare organizations rely heavily on standard backup and recovery tools available from their public cloud service provider (CSP).
-These tools, while functional in scope and cost-effective at the outset, offer little more than a basic level of visibility, support and protection against the volume and complexity of ransomware attacks, data theft and application outages that occur in the cloud.
+Like their global counterparts, many EMEA organizations rely heavily on standard backup and recovery tools available from their public cloud service provider (CSP).
+These tools, while functional in scope and cost-effective at the outset, offer a basic level of visibility, support and protection against the volume and complexity of ransomware attacks, data theft and application outages that occur in the cloud.
 Consequently, organizations are placing their operations - and their customers - at serious risk.